coreyryanhanson/ComfyQR/README.md

 ## Future updates

-If the solution is clean enough and if it can definitively improve scanability, there may be additional plans for the seperation of alignment patterns (based on `module_size`, `border`, and `QR_VERSION`) for more advanced workflows.
+If the solution is clean enough and if it can definitively improve scannability, there may be additional plans for the seperation of alignment patterns (based on `module_size`, `border`, and `QR_VERSION`) for more advanced workflows.